Electronic Access

 SAML, or Security Assertion Markup Language, is an XML-based standard that exchanges and authorizes data between parties, in particular, between an identity provider (IdP) and a service provider (SP).

-One of the benefits of this method is that URLs are not proxied, which means that content is not delivered to the patron from a proxy server like EZproxy.
+One of the benefits of the SAML method is that URLs are not proxied.
+This means that content is not delivered to the patron from a proxy server like EZproxy.
 Instead, patrons access the original source directly.
-From a patron's perspective, this facilitese sharing clean, unproxied URLs.
+From a patron's perspective, this facilitates sharing clean, non-proxied URLs.
 As far as I can tell, one of the downsides might be privacy related.
 With a proxy server, users don't access the original source, but instead the source is delivered through the proxy server, which by definition, masks the patron's IP address and browser information.
 This wouldn't be true under the SAML method.

 Note: The library would have access to EZproxy logs, which would include much of the user's activity while using the proxy.